lajanugen/S2V/README.md

 Once the model is trained, the vocabulary used for training can be optionally expanded to a larger vocabulary using the technique proposed by the SkipThought paper.
 The `voc_exp.sh` script can be used to perform expansion.
 Since Word2Vec embeddings are used for expansion, you will have to download the Word2Vec model.
-The script also makes use of the gensim library.
+You will also need the gensim library to run the script.

 ### Evaluation on downstream tasks